The Stackelberg Speaker: Optimizing Persuasive Communication in Social Deduction Games: Discussion

 While our approach leverages an API-based backend LLM to generate base utterances and uses an open-source LLM to refine utterances, we also investigate several alternative approaches to validate the necessity of our training framework:

-\begin{itemize} \item \textbf{ReAct (Llama-3-8B-Instruct)}: we directly use Llama-3-8B-Instruct as backend LLM without any refinement. \item \textbf{ReAct (GPT-4o-mini)}: we directly use GPT-4o-mini as backend LLM without any refinement. \item \textbf{ReAct (Gemini-2.5-Flash) }: we directly use Gemini-2.5-Flash as backend LLM without any refinement. \item \textbf{Prompt Refine (Llama-3-8B-Instruct)}: we use Llama-3-8B-Instruct without fine-tuning to refine base utterances generated by Gemini-2.5-Flash. \item \textbf{Prompt Refine (Gemini-2.5-Flash)}: we use Gemini-2.5-Flash to refine base utterances generated by Gemini-2.5-Flash. \item \textbf{Ours (Llama-3-8B-Instruct)}: we directly fine-tune Llama-3-8B-Instruct as the backend LLM to generate utterances without additional refinement, keeping all other framework components unchanged. \item \textbf{Ours + ReAct (Gemini-2.5-Flash)}: we use our trained Refiner to refine base utterances generated by Gemini-2.5-Flash. \end{itemize}
+\begin{itemize} \item \textbf{ReAct (Qwen2.5-7B-Instruct)}: we directly use Qwen2.5-7B-Instruct as backend LLM without any refinement. \item \textbf{ReAct (GPT-4o-mini)}: we directly use GPT-4o-mini as backend LLM without any refinement. \item \textbf{ReAct (Gemini-2.5-Flash) }: we directly use Gemini-2.5-Flash as backend LLM without any refinement. \item \textbf{Prompt Refine (Qwen2.5-7B-Instruct)}: we use Qwen2.5-7B-Instruct without fine-tuning to refine base utterances generated by Gemini-2.5-Flash. \item \textbf{Prompt Refine (Gemini-2.5-Flash)}: we use Gemini-2.5-Flash to refine base utterances generated by Gemini-2.5-Flash. \item \textbf{Ours (Qwen2.5-7B-Instruct)}: we directly fine-tune Qwen2.5-7B-Instruct as the backend LLM to generate utterances without additional refinement, keeping all other framework components unchanged. \item \textbf{Ours + ReAct (Gemini-2.5-Flash)}: we use our trained Refiner to refine base utterances generated by Gemini-2.5-Flash. \end{itemize}

-As shown in Table~\ref{tab:end_to_end}, the approach where we directly train Llama-3-8B-Instruct demonstrates meaningful improvements over the baseline and achieves performance competitive with GPT-4o-mini.
+As shown in Table~\ref{tab:end_to_end}, the approach where we directly train Qwen2.5-7B-Instruct demonstrates meaningful improvements over the baseline and achieves performance competitive with GPT-4o-mini.
 This validates that our framework can effectively enhance persuasive communication even without API-based backends.
 However, this alternative underperforms Gemini-2.5-Flash and our two-stage method that combines Gemini-2.5-Flash with the trained Refiner.

 The prompt-based refinement approaches reveal important insights about the necessity of our training process.
-Both prompt-based refinement with Llama-3-8B-Instruct and Gemini-2.5-Flash achieve only marginal improvements over the baseline ReAct (Gemini-2.5-Flash).
+Both prompt-based refinement with Qwen2.5-7B-Instruct and Gemini-2.5-Flash achieve only marginal improvements over the baseline ReAct (Gemini-2.5-Flash).
 However, both prompt-based approaches fall substantially short of our trained refinement method, demonstrating that generic prompting for more persuasive communication cannot capture the nuanced optimization our framework provides.

 This performance gap highlights the complementary strengths of our hybrid architecture: the API-based backend provides superior reasoning and linguistic capabilities, while the open-source component learns to optimize for persuasive impact.
 The substantial difference between prompt-based and training-based refinement validates the necessity of our training framework for developing effective persuasive communication strategies.